-The Association is currently assessing the impact of IFRS 15 and plans to adopt the new standard on the required effective date, once adopted locally.
+The Association is currently assessing the impact of PFRS 15 and plans to adopt the new standards on the required effective date.

-Effective in 2019
+Effective January 1, 2019

-• IFRS 16, Leases
+• PFRS 16, Leases

-On January 13, 2016, the International Accounting Standards Board (IASB) issued its new standard, IFRS 16, Leases, which replaces International Accounting Standards (IAS) 17, the current leases standard, and the related Interpretations.
-Under the new standard, lessees will no longer classify their leases as either operating or finance leases in accordance with IAS 17.
+Under the new standard, lessees will no longer classify their leases as either operating or finance leases in accordance with PAS 17, Leases.
 Rather, lessees will apply the single-asset model.
-Under this model, lessees will recognize the assets and related liabilities for most leases in their balance sheets, and subsequently, will depreciate the lease assets and recognize interest on the lease liabilities in their profit or loss.
+Under this model, lessees will recognize the assets and related liabilities for most leases on their balance sheets, and subsequently, will depreciate the lease assets and recognize interest on the lease liabilities in their profit or loss.
 Leases with a term of 12 months or less or for which the underlying asset is of low value are exempted from these requirements.

-The accounting by lessors is substantially unchanged as the new standard carries forward the principles of lessor accounting under IAS 17.
+The accounting by lessors is substantially unchanged as the new standard carries forward the principles of lessor accounting under PAS 17.
 Lessors, however, will be required to disclose more information in their financial statements, particularly on the risk exposure to residual value.

 The new standard is effective for annual periods beginning on or after January 1, 2019.
-Entities may early adopt IFRS 16 but only if they have also adopted IFRS 15, Revenue from Contracts with Customers.
-When adopting IFRS 16, an entity is permitted to use either a full retrospective or a modified retrospective approach, with options to use certain transition reliefs.
-The Association is currently assessing the impact of IFRS 16 and plans to adopt the new standard on the required effective date, once adopted locally.
+Entities may early adopt PFRS 16 but only if they have also adopted PFRS 15, Revenue from Contracts with Customers.
+When adopting PFRS 16, an entity is permitted to use either a full retrospective or a modified retrospective approach, with options to use certain transition reliefs.
+The Association is assessing the impact of PFRS 16 and plans to adopt the new standard on the required effective date.